-- A. Employees shall retain all pension rights under the Ordinances of the City of Jersey City and the laws of the State of New Jersey. - B. Members of the bargaining unit who retire on a currently paid or deferred pension under the Employees Retirement System of Jersey City (ERS) or the Public Employees

-Retirement System (PERS) shall receive a mandatory lump sum cash payment in lieu of time off for unused vacation time, unused sick time and unused personal time in accordance with the conditions set forth below.
+- A. Employees shall retain all pension rights under the Ordinances of the City of Jersey City and the laws of the State of New Jersey. - B. Members of the bargaining unit who retire on a currently paid or deferred pension under the Employees Retirement System of Jersey City (ERS) or the Public Employees Retirement System (PERS) shall receive a mandatory lump sum cash payment in lieu of time off for unused vacation time, unused sick time and unused personal time in accordance with the conditions set forth below.
+Employee has the option to receive lump sum or up to three installment payments.

 - 1. Except as set forth below, beginning on the date of execution of this Agreement, sick leave payment shall be calculated at eighty (80%) percent of all unused sick leave.
 Employees hired by the City into this bargaining Unit on or after March 1, 1992 shall be entitled to a maximum of eighty percent (80%) of thirty (30) sick days, provided that any employee demoted or transferred from other City bargaining units on or after March 1, 1992 who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of terminal leave benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit. - 2.
 In the event an employee suffers a bona fide long-term illness, and has attained ten (10) years of service in the employ of the City prior to incurring such illness, he may apply to the review committee to restore up to thirty (30) days of sick leave used thereby, if the illness takes place within the two (2) years immediately prior to retirement.
-The Committee shall consist of one (1) representative of the Union and one (1) representative of the City.
+The Committee shall consist of one (1) representative of the Union and one (l) representative of the City.
 The Committee shall consider the length and merit of service in reaching a decision.
 If the committee members cannot agree, an arbitrator will be selected pursuant to the contractual grievance procedure set forth herein, and his decision shall be binding.
-Long term "bona fide" illness shall mean only those illnesses or injuries that result in use of forty-five (45) consecutive sick days. - C. In the event an employee eligible for retirement dies prior to such retirement, terminal leave benefits as set forth above shall be paid to the estate of the employee. - D. In the event of death, all unused sick time, for the year of death only, shall be prorated, inclusive through the month of death, and shall be paid to the estate for an employee not eligible for retirement. - E. All vacation time not granted an employee shall be paid to the estate in the event of his death, to include vacation time for the year of his death. - F. In the event a bargaining unit member with at least fifteen (15) years of continuous service with the City passes away prior to eligibility for retirement, their estate shall receive a terminal leave benefit equal to fifty (50%) percent of that set forth in paragraph B1 above.
+Long term "bona fide" illness shall mean only those illnesses or injuries that result in use of forty-five (45) consecutive sick days. - C. In the event an employee eligible for retirement dies prior to such retirement, terminal leave benefits as set forth above shall be paid to the estate of the employee. - D. In the event of death, all unused sick time, for the year of death only, shall be prorated, inclusive through the month of death, and shall be paid to the estate for an employee not eligible for retirement. - E. All vacation time not granted an employee shall be paid to the estate in the event of his death, to include vacation time for the year of his death. - F. In the event a bargaining unit member with at least fifteen (15) years of continuous service with the City passes away prior to eligibility for retirement, their estate shall receive a terminal leave benefit equal to fifty (50%) percent of that set forth in paragraph B1 above. - G. Employees hired on or after 7/1/13, shall be paid upon retirement a maximum of \$15,000 for unused vacation, sick, personal, compensatory and any other contractual days earned.